Cottenham: Victorian Development

 The village's population boomed throughout the early 19th century, rising from 1100 in 1801 to 2300 in 1851.
-The Inclosure Acts in 1847 saw a widespread program of land ownership and road-building, resulting in improved road routes to Rampton, Oakington and Landbeach along with the creation of long and straight drove roads for livestock.
+The Inclosure Acts in 1847 saw a widespread programme of land ownership and road-building, resulting in improved road routes to Rampton, Oakington and Landbeach along with the creation of long and straight drove roads for livestock.
 Permanent drainage of the Fens by steam-powered pumping engines was authorised in 1842.
 These engines were later fuelled by oil and diesel before being converted to electricity in 1986.
 The size of the village resulted in comparatively early arrival of public services including a resident police constable from 1841, a post office from 1843 and street lamps from 1849.
 A typhoid outbreak in the 1850s resulted in a drive to improve the village clean water supply, which was achieved by the New Cottenham Gas and Water Company, who sank a deep well and converted a Rampton Road windmill into a water tower, which is still present today.
 The success of this scheme allowed for the introduction of piped water from 1903.

-Proposals were drawn up for a light railway to assist in the export of goods such as fruit, wheat and cheese to Cambridge, but was never built.
+Proposals were drawn up for a light railway to assist in the export of goods such as fruit, wheat and cheese to Cambridge, but this was never built.
 The village's nearest railway stations for goods export were at Histon and Oakington, on the Cambridge and St Ives branch line.
-This line has now been converted into the Cambridgeshire Guided Busway, a rapid transit bus commuter service into Cambridge which maintains the original train station stops.
+This line has now been converted into the Cambridgeshire Guided Busway, a rapid transit bus commuter service into Cambridge which maintains the original railway station stops.